AlmondHalo/cse15l-lab-reports/lab-report-1-week-2.md

 Now try using the specific command 'scp'.
 This will copy a given file to a given user in a host.

-1. From the client, enter in 'scp' followed by the 'username' + '@' + 'host'.
+1. From the client, enter in 'scp' followed by the file to be copied followed by the 'username' + '@' + 'host'.
 Following the 'scp' command, this should be the same as in Step 2.

 ![](Step_4.jpg)